anasgh914/anasgh914/README.md

 - 👋 Hi, I’m @anasgh914
-- 👀 I’m interested in modern technolgies
+- 👀 I’m interested in modern technologies
 - 🌱 I’m currently learning more about data science and cybersecurity
 - 💞️ I’m looking to collaborate on development of machine learning and AI in any aspect.
 - 📫 How to reach me?  you can send an e-mail to anasgh914@gmail.com